Evaluate Statistics with Null Models of Biological Communities

 Number of parallel processes or a predefined socket cluster.
 With

-in Windows that needs other R packages than vegan or permute, you must set up a socket cluster before the call.- x
+parallel = 1uses ordinary, non-parallel processing.
+The parallel processing is done with parallel package.
+If you define anestfunin Windows that needs other R packages than vegan or permute, you must set up a socket cluster before the call.- x, object

 An